lottasep/ohjelmointi2-harjoitustyo/README.md

 harjoitustyo
 │   pom.xml
 │   README.md
+│   screenshot.png
 │
 └───src
     └───main
         ├───java
+        │   ├───database
+        │   │   │   AlbumDao.java
+        │   │   │   ArtistDao.java
+        │   │   │   Database.java
+        │   │
         │   ├───launch
-        │   │       Main.java
+        │   │   │   Main.java
         │   │
+        │   ├───model
+        │   │   │   Album.java
+        │   │   │   Artist.java
+        │   │
         │   └───servlet
+        │       │   AlbumListServlet.java
+        │       │   ArtistListServlet.java
-        │           IndexServlet.java
+        │       │   SearchServlet.java
         │
         ├───resources
+        │   │   .gitignore
+        │
         └───webapp
-            ├───styles
-            │       demo.css
-            │
             └───WEB-INF
-                    index.jsp
+                │   albumList.jsp
+                │   artistList.jsp
+                │   searchResults.jsp

 ```

 ### File descriptions:

-**README.md:** Information about this project.

-**pom.xml:** The Project Object Model file that contains information about project, dependencies and configuration details for Maven.
+**pom.xml:** The Project Object Model file that contains information about project, dependencies and configuration details used by Maven to build the project.
+It also includes dependencies required for the project.
+This is from the project template, and only modified by me.

-**.settings:** a settings directory for Eclipse IDE containing settings for various project-level configurations.
+**README.md:** Information about this project, including a summary of the project and descriptions of key files.

+**screenshot.png:** A screenshot of the project's front page, to give an idea of what the app is like.

+**AlbumDao.java:** A Data Access Object (DAO) class.
+It interacts with the database and handles the data operations for albums.

+**ArtistDao.java:** A Data Access Object (DAO) class.
+It interacts with the database and handles the data operations for artists.

+**Database.java:** This class is responsible for establishing and closing connections with the database.

+**Main.java:** The Main class that starts the Tomcat server.
 This is from the project template, so it is not written by me.

-**.classpath:** a configuration file for Eclipse IDE  that defines classpath entries, including source directory, libraries, and output folder.
-This is from the project template, so it is not written by me.

-**.gitignore:** specifies files that Git should ignore, which are usually files not needed to be tracked by version control like build outputs, log files, or temporary files.
-This is from the project template, so it is not written by me.

-**.project:** an Eclipse-specific configuration file that specifies the nature of the project and the build commands to be used within the Eclipse IDE.
-This is from the project template, so it is not written by me.

-**src/main/java:** This directory contains the Java source files for the main application code.

-**src/main/java/launch/Main.java:** The Main class that starts the Tomcat server.
-This is from the project template, so it is not written by me.

-**src/main/resources:** a directory for project resource files.

-**src/main/java/servlet/IndexServlet.java:** Esimerkki HTTP-liikennettä tukevasta Java-luokasta

-**src/main/webapp:** Directory for static files (CSS, pictures, JS)

-**src/main/webapp/WEB-INF:** This directory is a secure location for resources related to the application such as libraries and server-side scripts like JSP files, which are not directly accessible by the browser but can be forwarded to by server-side processes like servlets.

-**src/main/webapp/WEB-INF/index.jsp:** IndexServlet-luokan käyttämä sivupohja
+**Album.java:** A Java model class that represents an album in the app.

+**Artist.java:** A Java model class that represents an artist in the app.

+**albumList.jsp:** A JavaServer (JSP) page that generates the HTML content to display the list of albums fetched from the database.

+**artistList.jsp:** A JavaServer (JSP) page that generates the HTML content to to display the list of artists fetched from the database.

+**searchResults.jsp:** A JavaServer (JSP) page that generates the HTML content to display the search results for artists.